sunspla-sh/network-notes/03-osi-model.md

       - Currently NetBIOS over TCP/IP (NBT) Protocol

       - Both versions of the protocol allow for communication of data for files and printers at the Session Layer (Layer 5) and it is an API only, not a networking protocol

+## Presentation Layer (OSI Model Layer 6)

+### What is the Presentation Layer?

+- The Presentation Layer formats data that will be exchanged and secures data with proper encryption

+### Data Formatting

+- Data Formatting is done so that data will be compatable across different devices

+- Some common data formats are as follows:

+    - American Standard for Computer Information Interchange (ASCII)
+    - Graphics Interchange Format (GIF)
+    - Joint Photographic Experts Group (JPEG)
+    - Portable Network Graphics (PNG)

+- Data formatting that occurs on the Presentation Layer (Layer 6) allows us to negotiate data transfer syntax for the Application Layer (Layer 7)

+### Encryption

+- Encryption is used to keep data secure in transit and provide data confidentiality as it crosses the network and as it is stored

+    - Transport Layer Security (TLS) is an example of encryption being used to secure data before transit

+### Examples of Presentation Layer Devices, Formats, Protocols, and Standards

+- The Presentation Layer does not necessarily have devices, because operations at this layer occur logically/digitally through formats, protocols, and standards rather than physical devices

+- Scripting languages, Markup languages, and Stylesheet languages operate at the Presentation Layer, because they format data before it is displayed or transported across a network

+    - HTML (Markup Language)
+    - CSS (Stylesheet Language)
+    - JavaScript (Scripting Language)
+    - PHP (Scripting Language)

+- Text formats operate at the Presentation Layer

+    - ASCII
+    - Unicode
+    - EBCDIC

+- Image formats operate at the Presentation Layer

+    - GIF
+    - JPG (JPEG)
+    - TIF
+    - SVG
+    - PNG

+- Video formats

+    - MP4
+    - MPG
+    - MOV

+- Encryption protocols

+    - Transport Layer Security (TLS) protocol
+    - Secure Sockets Layer (SSL) (deprecated)